 Some scams are harder to detect than others, and some perpetrators are experts at what they do.
 Don’t blame the victim.

-Instead, take a look in the mirror, because there are things you can to do protect them ahead of time from fraudulent scams.
+There are things you can do to protect you and your loved one’s personal data ahead of time from fraudulent scams.
 For example, as Kirchheimer counsels in his article:

-Some scams are harder to detect than others, and some perpetrators are expert at what they do.
-Still, some red flags make some scams are pretty obvious.
-For example:
+Some scams are harder to detect than others, and some perpetrators are experts at what they do.
+However, there are some pretty obvious red flags that make a scam more identifiable.

 Computer help desks do not have to ask you to read information from your computer screen if they are already monitoring your computer and calling you to tell you that something is wrong.

-If you ever get an email like the one below, for example, you can be sure it is not really from Bank of America.
+If you ever get an email like the one here, for example, you can be sure it is not really from Bank of America.